 Depending on the thickness and how wet the starter was, it might be ready the following day but often needs a couple of days to dry.

 When the starter is nice and hard, shatter it into shards.
-Check again that the centre of the shards are dry.
+Check that the centre of the shards is dry.
 You might want to leave it a few more days if you’re not sure.
 Pop the shards into a clean jar, ideally with a bag of rice to catch any extra moisture.
 The jar can be left for months.

 Put the dried starter in a bowl and add enough warm water (35C (95F)) to cover.
 Stir, and every 5 minutes return to stir again until the lumps disappear.
 After this, thicken the starter with flour and leave to rise.
 The starter can be used as it peaks.

-After feeding, wait a couple of hours for bubbles to appear but before getting gassy.
-Then take a sealed container, ideally a zip-lock bag and spoon the starter in.
+After feeding, wait a couple of hours for bubbles to appear before being overly gassy.
+Take a sealed container, ideally a zip-lock bag and spoon the starter in.
 Try and push out as much air as possible and put it in the freezer.
 Double wrap in a box or plastic container to prevent freezer burn and put it in the freezer.
 Providing the starter doesn’t get freezer burn it can stay in the freezer for a year.

 Simply remove it from the freezer and leave it on the counter.
 When it is slightly defrosted, put it in a container to rise.
 Once fully defrosted, which takes around 5 hours, refresh it with fresh flour and water and let it rise.

 The gluten will have been damaged in the freezer if it has been in there for several months.
 It may take a few days of regular refreshments before it can be used.

 NOTE: If you plan to leave your inactive starter for more than a month use should ensure your equipment and containers are clean, if not sterile.
 This will prevent mould spores from entering the starter.